experience-experiments/patient-dashboard/readme.md

 ```

 Note that with the current configuration this will build and start two docker containers and link them together.

+Check the `docker-compose.yml` file to understand the service configuration for the app.

+Check the `Dockerfile`s in the project folders to understand the environment setup for each service.

 ## Development